 When it comes to the people who don’t already use your brand, ask questions that will suss what it is that could open them up to your brand.
 Probe their motivations and mindset, and figure out the role your brand can play in their lives.
 This is where you might find some incredible opportunities to expand your Total Addressable Market (TAM) with even slight adjustments to your product or positioning.

 If you’re a protein brand, for example, who has established a niche of customers who identify as fitness enthusiasts, it doesn’t mean that’s your entire target market.
 Ask people whether they’d like a healthier breakfast, where they’re most likely to buy snacks on the go, or when they notice themselves feeling tired.

 You might find that within a certain demographic, there’s a desire for healthier workplace cupboard snacks to stave off hunger whilst cooking dinner, for example.

 This group would share a similar attitude (valuing health), but would respond to different messaging (based on need states) which slots your product more neatly into their lives.

-Given the foundational role they can play across your whole organisation, it’s important you get them right.
-Hopefully this guide has proved an enlightening resource to get you thinking about segmentation in a fresh, more practical light.
+Given the foundational role this kind of exercise can play across your whole organisation, it’s important you get an expensive, large-scale segmentation project right.
+Hopefully this guide has proved an enlightening resource to get you thinking about the first step - understanding the polarising factors that distinguish your audience.

-If you’d like to learn more about using Attest’s platform as a way to build your own segments, we’d love to talk to you!
+If you’d like to learn more about using Attest’s platform as a way to get started, we’d love to talk to you!